 When you clean a wine decanter, stay away from dishwasher detergent.
 Even those that are fine for manually cleaning plates and cutlery are often too aggressive and impart unpleasant odors on your wine glassware.

-Better rely on simple cleaning agents that you can make from everyday household items.
+Better rely on simple cleaning agents you can make from everyday household items.

 How to Clean a Wine Decanter with Vinegar and Water

 Probably the most convenient way to clean a decanter is by rinsing it with vinegar because vinegar is a staple in every household.
 Both white wine vinegar and distilled vinegar are fine.
-They are relatively neutral in color and odor so that they won’t impart unpleasant aromas on your decanter.
+They are relatively neutral in color and odor, so they will not impart unpleasant aromas on your decanter.

 This is how to clean the decanter: